 - What's important this week? (every Monday morning)

-What are your big projects for the week to come?
-What are the other things that you have to take care of this week?
+What are the big projects for the week?
+What are some other things that you have to take care of this week?
 It's also an excellent method to kick-off your week, by thinking about what you want to have accomplished by the end of it.
 It puts you in the right mindset.

 - What did you work on today?
 (5:30 PM every day)

 What did you accomplish today?
-We use this not only to share our progress, concerns and accomplishments but also to share fun things like what we are going to do that night or during the weekends (if it's Friday).
-It's a great way to get to know each other better.
+We use this not only to share our progress, concerns and accomplishments but also to share fun things like what we are going to do that night or during the weekends.
+It's a great way to get to know each other a little better.

 Besides this, it became a tool for everyone to call it a day.
 Especially when working remotely, notifying everyone about the daily check-in signals when it's a reasonable time to leave their chair.
-If you notice someone is consistently answering late in the evening, it could be a sign that the person is carrying too much work and is burning his or herself out.
+If you notice someone is consistently answering late in the evening, it could be a sign that the person is carrying too much work.

 How to do check-ins